s-kust/python-backtesting-template/README.md

 After the finish of the backtest, the `get_stat_and_trades_for_ticker` function returns the `last_day_result` dictionary together with other results.
 This dictionary is then passed to the `process_last_day_res` function.
 This function is intended to send you notifications when specific conditions are met.
 However, it has not been implemented yet.

 It is assumed that you will not change the code of the `next` function.
 The main goal of this repository is to free you from the effort of writing and modifying it.
 Instead, you can focus on coding the rules for determining the desired position size in the `get_desired_current_position_size` function.

-Also, try to change the list of special situations to check within the `process_special_situations` function.
-Additionally, you should implement one or more functions to create your features.
+# External Data Providers

+The system currently uses [Alpha Vantage](https://www.alphavantage.co/) as its main source of OHLC data.
+If you encounter issues with this provider, you can switch to Yahoo Finance instead.

+Please see internals of the functions `import_alpha_vantage_daily` and `import_yahoo_daily`.
+One of these functions must be passed as `import_ohlc_func parameter` when creating an instance of the `TickersData` class.
+By default, `import_alpha_vantage_daily` is passed.

+To use Alpha Vantage, register on their website to get a free API key, and save it in the `.env` file as `alpha_vantage_key=MY_A_V_API_KEY`.
+In the `\utils\import_data.py` file, there’s a line `ALPHA_VANTAGE_API_KEY = os.environ.get("alpha_vantage_key")`.
+Ensure that your code properly retrieves the API key from the `.env` file.

+No API key is required for requests to Yahoo Finance.
+However, this provider only supplies daily OHLC data covering the last few years.
+Alpha Vantage, on the other hand, provides data over a longer historical period.

+# Local Data Caching with Excel Files

+The system saves local copies of data in Excel files.
+It stores “raw” data and also data with added derivative columns and features.

+Template for naming a file with raw data: `single_raw_TICKER.xlsx`.
+Template for naming a file with data and added columns: `single_with_features_TICKER.xlsx`.

+All these files are stored in the `\tmp\` folder by default.
+You can easily change this destination folder and naming templates in the `constants.py` file.

+The class `TickersData` carries the work with Excel cache files.
+This class is described in detail below.

 # Quick Start